 Little Joe’s Auto: Horizontal Communication

 Little Joe picks up his phone and calls Brian, the finance manager.
-He explains that Frances is going to send a deal through on a hot-sheet car that is $500 less than the bottom line, but if the rest of the deal is solid, Brian should approve it.
-Brian immediately begins to object, when Little Joe cuts him off and says that Frances is waiving his hot-sheet bonus.
-When Little Joe hangs up with Brian, he tells Frances he’s set—now go sell that car!
+He explains that Francis is going to send a deal through on a hot-sheet car that is $500 less than the bottom line, but if the rest of the deal is solid, Brian should approve it.
+Brian immediately begins to object, when Little Joe cuts him off and says that Francis is waiving his hot-sheet bonus.
+When Little Joe hangs up with Brian, he tells Francis he’s set—now go sell that car!